RebornBeat/Annota0X/README.md

-# AnnotaLens
+# Annota0X
-AnnotaLens is a decentralized, gamified marketplace for creating and distributing Valuable Annotations to enhance AI agents for platforms like Sui Console and Eliza OS.
+Annota0X is a decentralized, gamified marketplace for creating and distributing Valuable Annotations to enhance AI agents for platforms like Sui Console and Eliza OS.
 The platform offers a plug-and-play annotation feed system, allowing AI developers and researchers to seamlessly integrate valuable insights to upgrade their agents.

 The platform is powered by a Beat-the-AI Gamified Process, where contributors stake tokens to provide annotations.
 If their annotation is deemed valuable by outperforming or aligning with AI-generated insights, they are rewarded with tokens and Valuable Annotation NFTs.

-At its core, AnnotaLens ensures a scalable, trusted, and dynamic data annotation marketplace to continuously upgrade AI agents in gaming, conversational AI, and other real-world applications.
+At its core, Annota0X ensures a scalable, trusted, and dynamic data annotation marketplace to continuously upgrade AI agents in gaming, conversational AI, and other real-world applications.
 Key Features:
 1. Valuable Annotations Only